David L. Baad, The Ann and Lee Hobson Family Head of School

 David earned a Bachelor of Arts in History, was a member of the prestigious Omicron Delta Kappa National Leadership Honor Society, and played varsity baseball for Rollins College in Florida.
 He received a Master of Arts in Organizational Leadership from Teachers College, Columbia University.

-Ruth Burke, Assistant Head of School
+Ruth Burke, Associate Head of School

 Ruth Burke is the Associate Head of School at The Episcopal School of Dallas, overseeing Enrollment, Communications, Community Culture, and Strategic Initiatives.